junxit/us-congress-code/title-16/chapter-58/sec-3839bb.md

 ### Amendments

+2014—Subsec. (e).
+Pub.
+L. 113–79 substituted “2018” for “2012”.
 2008—Subsec. (e).
 Pub.
 L. 110–246, § 2601, substituted “2012” for “2007”.
 2002—Pub.
 L. 107–171 amended section catchline and text generally.
 Prior to amendment, section required the Secretary to establish conservation farm option pilot programs for producers of wheat, feed grains, cotton, and rice.

 ### Effective Date of 2008 Amendment